 The default behavior is to only download a single commit's data or the HEAD commit of a branch.
-Please review optional arguments for other behaviors hangar fetch-data [OPTIONS] REMOTE STARTPOINT import
+Please review optional arguments for other behaviors hangar fetch-data [OPTIONS] REMOTE STARTPOINT

-- -d, --aset <aset>

-specify any number of aset keys to fetch data for.

-- -n, --nbytes <nbytes>

-total amount of data to retrieve in MB/GB.

-- -a, --all-history Retrieve data referenced in every parent commit accessible to the STARTPOINT
+- -d, --column <column> specify any number of column keys to fetch data for. - -n, --nbytes <nbytes> total amount of data to retrieve in MB/GB. - -a, --all-history Retrieve data referenced in every parent commit accessible to the STARTPOINT import